-The value of measuring the performance of external suppliers, distributors etc. is well known; understanding current performance, comparisons of performance over time and using data to better understand areas for performance improvement are benefits of developing as assessing KPIs.
-In addition to the performance of individual suppliers, the procurement process as a whole can be monitored to assess the extent to which the end-to-end process is optimum in terms of time, quality and value for money..
+The value of measuring the performance of external suppliers, distributors etc. is well known.
+Understanding current performance, comparisons over time and using data to better understand areas for improving performance of procurement are some of the key benefits of developing as assessing KPIs.
+In addition to the performance of individual suppliers, the procurement process as a whole can be monitored to assess the extent to which the end-to-end process is optimum in terms of time, quality and value for money.

 Key performance indicators (KPIs) can be used to analyse data based on performance objectives and set actionable goals for improvement.
-KPIs are SMART (specific, measurable, attainable, realistic and time based) criteria developed in conjunction with suppliers and others used to measure the essential elements of the process.
+KPIs can be developed in conjunction with suppliers as well as others, and can be used to measure the essential elements of the process.
 These measures can be developed at any time, but are often agreed at the beginning of a contract.
-It is important to agree measures which can be assess easily, in terms of the availabiliyu of the data as well as the data itself being objective and beyond dispute of either party.
-The KPI’s used will differ from organisation to organisation, but the following are some of the commonly used indicators, based on quality and cost data.
+It is important to agree measures which can be assessed easily, in terms of the availability of the data as well as the data itself being objective and beyond dispute of either party.
+The KPIs used will differ from organisation to organisation, but the following are some of the commonly used indicators to help to measure improving performance in procurement.

 KPIs for Quality